lightermanuk/Milestone-project-1/testing.md

         * 5 Warnings: 'Section lacks heading. same as above, ignored.
 Validator also found 1 warning a potentially bad value about script integrity attribute as it should be a multiple of 4 bytes.
     * ***Solution Used:***
         * I think this is a validation error as column 199 it relates to, is empty and the integrity is a sha reference and must be set as anoymous.
-10.**Intended Outcome** - W3 HTML validator to show no errors for touristattractions.html
+10. **Intended Outcome** - W3 HTML validator to show no errors for touristattractions.html
     * ***Issue Found:***
         * 2 Warnings: 'Section lacks heading. same as above, ignored.
     * ***Solution Used:***